shaliulab/idtrackerai/README.md

 terminal.
 Read the following paragraph only if your are not familiar with the terminal in linux operating systems.

-In linux Mint you can open one using the icon ">_" in the bottom panel.
+In linux Mint you can open a terminal using the icon with the gray symbol ">_" on the left in the bottom bar.
 We provide the commands needed to install idtracker.ai from the terminal.
+In this documentation inputs to the terminal and outputs are shown inside of a box.
 You can type them directly in the command line and press ENTER to execute them.
 Right-click with your mouse to copy and paste commands from the instructions to the terminal.
 (NOTE: do not use the shortcut Ctrl+C and Ctrl+V as they do not work in the terminal)

 ### Pre-installation checks